Mario-SO/portfolio-blog/content/Day05.md

 `v` is the last byte, while `r` and `s` is simply the signature split in half.
 The `v` is the recovery ID, which can have two values: `0` or `1`, corresponding to two sides of the y-axis.

-By knowing this couple of this (and as far as I understood), you will have problems if the only thing you check to verify the signature is the `r` and `s` values.
+By knowing this couple of things *(and as far as I understood)*, you will have problems if the only thing you check to verify the signature is the `r` and `s` values.
 This is because the `v` value can be manipulated to make the signature valid because of the symetrical nature of the [curve](https://user-images.githubusercontent.com/35583758/229375008-254586ef-177c-4111-9aa6-60d42ff6a251.png).

-Nowadays OpenZeppelin has a library that will ensure you are not vulnerable to this attack vector.
+Nowadays OpenZeppelin has a library that will make sure you are not vulnerable to this attack vector.

 # Oracle Price Manipulation